-Despite this uncertainty, we wanted to let you know that Make Music Day will still be happening on June 21.
+Despite any uncertainty, we wanted to let you know that Make Music Day will still be happening on June 21.
 Unlike traditional music festivals, Make Music Day is an open invitation for everyone to make music anywhere and everywhere.
-We hope to be taking over the streets with music on June 21, but if we can’t, we invite you to join one of the online Make Music Day initiatives that will take place no matter what.
+We hope to be taking over the streets with music on June 21, in some creative way.
+Regardless, we invite you to join one of the online Make Music Day initiatives that will take place no matter what.

 In this time of social distancing, music’s powerful role to bring us together as a community is more important than ever.